patil215/tjctf-2016-writeups/README.md

 * Neil Patil - [patil215](https://github.com/patil215)
 * John - [Jumboperson](https://github.com/jumboperson)

-During TJCTF, we accumulated a total of 3030 points and finished in 3rd place.
+During TJCTF, we accumulated a total of <fill in> points and finished in 3rd place.

 If you found these write-ups helpful, be sure to star the repository on [Github](https://github.com/Steam-Locomotive/TJCTF-Write-ups/)!